f3ar161/Machine-Learing/README.md

 # Machine Learing

-Usefull projects to learn ML with python
+Useful projects to learn ML with python